 Students who were convicted of possessing or selling illegal drugs (not including alcohol and tobacco) during a period of higher education enrollment for which they were receiving federal student aid (grants, loans, and/or work-study) will lose eligibility for federal student aid.
 (Excluding convictions that have been removed from their record and convictions that occurred before the student turned 18, unless they were tried as an adult.)

 The chart below illustrates the period of ineligibility for Federal Student Aid funds, depending on whether the conviction was for sale or possession and whether the student had previous offenses.
 (A conviction for sale of drugs includes convictions for conspiring to sell drugs.)

 |1st Offense||1 year from date of conviction||2 years from date of conviction|

 |2nd Offense||2 years from date of conviction||Indefinite Period|

 |3+ Offense||Indefinite Period||Indefinite Period|

-A student regains eligibility the day after the period of ineligibility ends, or when he successfully completes a qualified drug rehabilitation program.
-Further drug convictions will make him ineligible again.
+A student regains eligibility the day after the period of ineligibility ends or when s/he successfully completes a qualified drug rehabilitation program.
+Further drug convictions will make her/him ineligible again.